aditya1909-bit/market-making-sim/workers/README.md

 # Cloudflare Workers Backend

-This folder is the Cloudflare Workers + Durable Objects backend for the 1v1 maker/taker game.
+This folder contains the authoritative backend for live matches.

 ## What It Supports